jensma-de/MM58167-ISA-RTC/README.md

 ## Why is this?
 Yes, there are many more modern RTC's out there.
 I made this just for fun and with parts that were readily available back in the 80s.
-I like to keep things period correct 😉 All parts and even the software were readily available back then.
+I like to keep things period correct 😉

 ## How to use it?